foosmoo/crypto-quant/README.md

 >[!TIP]
 > Another layer of protection can be added at the time an API key is created by only allowing the key to
-> have Read Only permissions and also by whitelisting access to the Binance API with your the key so that
+> have Read Only permissions and also by whitelisting access to the Binance API so that your key is rejected
-> only your own specific IPs are accepted.
+> unless the API requests originate from your own specific IPs.

 Create an **.env** file with your api keys.
 Refer to `.env.example` as a template